 Day 05: Tengboche to Khumjung Village.

-After breakfast at Tengboche, we will follow the same trail to descend Phungi Thenga and then ascends to Kyangim village to take right sight trail to reach in Khumjung Village.
-Khumjung Village is one of the biggest Sherpa Village in Everest region also called the second home of Edmond Hillary.
+After breakfast at Tengboche, we will follow the same trail to descend Phungi Thenga and then ascend to Kyangim village to take the right trail to reach in Khumjung Village.
+Khumjung Village is one of the biggest Sherpa villages in Everest region also called the second home of Edmund Hillary.

 Day 06: Khumjung Village to Manju.